 Q. What transportation options do you offer if I fly in?

 A. There is a small regional airport in Laramie, but using it may substantially increase the cost of tickets.
 You should plan on flying into Denver International Airport (DIA).
-WFI offers a shuttle service that will pick up and drop off at DIA for $50 round-trip.
+WFI can arrange for you to be picked up and dropped off at DIA for $50 round-trip.
+Given the expense of running the shuttle, it is only available for those who are flying.
 If you are planning on flying, please contact us before booking your tickets so that we can discuss ideal times to land and take-off.

 Q. What will happen in the event of sickness or injury?

 A. If you become ill during the camp a WFI staff member will accompany you to the appropriate medical facility.
 After we have received your camp registration, you and your parents will be asked to fill out relevant medical forms that authorize you for treatment of illness and minor injuries.